Radio's Defense: Selective Hindsight

 In less than twenty years, relative to its past, the radio industry has stopped catering to youth by large margins.
 In less time than that, the radio industry has dismantled many elements of its programming which delivered "local" (i.e., newsrooms, airstaff, and an omnipresence within the community at events).

 Currently, Arbitron is disassembling methods for alerting those in the industry (and out) on the true nature of "ratings" in markets.
-Refusing to list "non-subscribers" in public rankings leaves radio in a quandary, taking away a very public method for discussing top rankers.
-Unless you're in that inner-circle of subscribers, it's a guess as to which station is pulling the most listeners.
+Refusing to list "non-Receivers" in public rankings leaves radio in a quandary, taking away a very public method for discussing top rankers.
+Unless you're in that inner-circle of Receivers, it's a guess as to which station is pulling the most listeners.
 That's not a way to keep public discourse on radio competition alive.

 Another item within the framework of this worthwhile topic in the Radio Broadcasting group is use of data, discussed by a passionate radio supporter, Mary Beth Garber.
 I hardly ever agree with her comments but respect her fervent stance.
 One example here: "The Media Audit DID NOT release the information, according to one of their top people" is certainly true.
 But that was stated in the original release, because this study was done for "internal guidance."
 Did Pandora try to use it externally?
 Sure.
 Just like we've seen the radio industry verbalize the so-called benefits of HD Radio.